steinwurf/steinwurf-docs/source/faq.rst

 With a rateless code an infinite number of representations of the original data can be created, unlike for codes with a rate where a fixed number of representations are possible.
-That make it possible to recover from any number of erasures with a rateless code.
+That makes it possible to recover from any number of erasures with a rateless code.

 What is a finite field?